Tove Djupsjöbacka in a nutshell

 Tove Djupsjöbacka has also studied violin playing, saxophone, percussion and orchestra conducting.
 She has graduated from Specialiseringslinjen vid Gymnasiet Svenska Normallyceum 1999, specialising in music.

-Tove Djupsjöbacka translates especially music texts from Finnish to Swedish (program books, brochures, home pages, information material…) She also writes texts directly on both languages.
-Among her clients are Avanti!, Helsinki Festival, Spring Light Chamber Music, Our Festival, Etno-Espa, Sibelius-Academy, Galleri Jangva, Musica nova Helsinki, Finnish Chamber Opera…
+Tove Djupsjöbacka translates especially music texts from Finnish to Swedish (program books, brochures, home pages, information material…) She also writes texts directly in both languages.
+Among her clients are Avanti!, Helsinki Festival, Etno-Espa, Sibelius-Academy, Musica nova Helsinki…

 Tove Djupsjöbacka regularly gives intensive courses in flamenco and lectures in different parts of Finland (among others Jyväskylä, Kuopio and Oulu).
 Among her specialities are courses in flamenco knowledge, bulerias courses and courses combining dance and music (dance + singing + palmas).
-She has also worked as interpreter and assistant to several Spanish top teachers (Pablo Suáres, David Lagos), been member of the artistic director’s team for the Helsinki Flamenco Festival 2012–2014 and organized the festival Arte flamenco Helsinki in 2015.
+She has also worked as interpreter and assistant to several Spanish top teachers (Pablo Suárez, David Lagos), been member of the artistic director’s team for the Helsinki Flamenco Festival 2012–2014 and the artistic production team 2018–2019 as well as organized the festival Arte flamenco Helsinki in 2015.

 • Contact information